 Currently comprised of four of the “Main Line” Protestant denominations in the Christian tradition, the “Ecumenical Roundtable” for Science, Technology and the Church is an informally organized, but substantially interconnected, group of “working groups” on issues regarding science, technology and the Christian faith.

 The four denominations of the Ecumenical Roundtable represent 9.6 million members of the Christian Faith.
-For more than twenty years the the Roundtable has, among other things, helped scientists and technicians to understand their work is a sacred calling which should not be mischaracterized or demonized and to help church members to become more conversant in the languages of both religion and science.
+For more than 20 years the Roundtable has, among other things, helped scientists and technicians to understand their work is a sacred calling which should not be mischaracterized or demonized and to help church members to become more conversant in the languages of both religion and science.

 The four denominational working groups currently in the Ecumenical Roundtable are:

 - The Episcopal Church Network for Science, Technology and Faith

 - The Evangelical Lutheran Church in America (ELCA) Lutheran Alliance for Faith, Science and Technology

 - The Presbyterian Association for Science, Technology and the Christian Faith